denizOgut/Software-Notes/JAVA APP - 1 NOTES.md

 ResultSetExtractor is designed to extract the entire ResultSet (possibly multiple rows), while RowMapper is fed with one row at a time.

 # Spring Data JPA

 **Core Objectives:** Spring Data JPA aims to simplify the Data Access Layer, reducing code complexity while providing a feature-rich set of functionalities.

+## What is ORM

+ORM is a technique that provides interaction with a database using OOP languages.
+Hereby, it provides simplicity in discrepant database operations like creating, reading, updating and deleting.

 ## ICrudRepository